 On the 8th of February, after three days of walking the respondent and his group were apprehended again.

-It occurred around 5:00 p.m. when the group was taking a break, eating dinner close to the Devolli river, approximately here.
+It occurred around 5 PM when the group was taking a break, eating dinner close to the Devolli River, approximately here.
 There was a big road that could be seen from the spot where they were resting.
 A white car of the brand Dacia Duster passed by and stopped abruptly after seeing the group.
 Two police officers exited the car.
 They were wearing a “different uniform” than the Albanian police.

 “They had like advanced equipment.”